mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 ![image7](image7.png)

-And after a confirmation step, your app has been deleted and you won't see any charges.
+Click "Delete app" and after a confirmation step, your app has been deleted and you won't see any charges.

 ## Next Steps

 ### Configuration

 Get to know your `config/_default` files.
-Learn how much you can modify on your site before you add any design elements.
-Like social links, blog name, layout options, etc. etc.
+Experiment and see how much you can modify on your site before you add any new design elements.
+Social links, blog name, layout options, etc. etc. are all managed through your configuration files.

 [https://blowfish.page/docs/getting-started/](https://blowfish.page/docs/getting-started/)